 I saw my first white hair on my 18th birthday.

 I had always been happy with my natural hair color, I was never into experimenting with it.
 In fact, I used to always say that the hair color we are born with is the one that suits us best.
 That was until I was attending a wedding once and a friend of my parents decided to lecture me on my white hairs.
-I was engaged, and she was telling me that I should be dying my hair, or else my fiance will not find me attractive.
+I was engaged, and she was telling me that I should be dyeing my hair, or else my fiancé will not find me attractive.
 I told her that this is who I am, he should accept me the way I am.
 “Don’t be stupid,” she said.

 I’m not sure what affected my confidence, because a year later, before my wedding, I found myself sitting in a hair-dresser’s chair discussing highlights.
 Since then, it was a never-ending spiral of expensive monthly salon visits and botched hair dyes – until I decided I wanted to see my real hair color again.

 It took me ages to really understand that there is no hair-dye shade available that would perfectly match my real color.
-By then, I was done with hair dressers and dying my hair every 3 weeks at home, just to cover the greys that would pop out again literally within a week of dying.
+By then, I was done with hair dressers and dyeing my hair every 3 weeks at home, just to cover the greys that would pop out again literally within a week of coloring it.
 It was a never-ending vicious cycle of white hair and demarcation lines that made me feel imprisoned.
 I was not happy, I longed to be free of it.
 I flirted with the idea of ‘letting myself go’ and growing out my grey hair.
 I would discuss it with myself, in my head, then with my husband out loud.
 He was supportive, and he promised to tell me if it looks bad and I can just dye my hair again, no big deal.
 I tried to embrace the idea of silver hair, but I did not have the guts to do it – I always chickened out and dyed my hair in the end, and my husband always teased me about being insecure and not following through with doing it.

 I am my own person, and societal norms cannot dictate my hair color, or anything else for that matter.

-One of the last times I dyed my hair, I woke up pleading the Universe for a sign not to.
+The last time I dyed my hair, I woke up pleading the Universe for a sign not to.
 We were going to Lebanon for the summer and if I wanted to dye it again, that was my only day to do it.
 I did not receive any sign, and I resigned myself to the process of coloring.
 Then I went to the mall to pick up some last minute things and I saw a beautiful bob of silver-speckled dark hair, belonging to a seemingly young and definitely very stylish woman.
 She was my sign, albeit an hour or two too late.
 I was over the moon, and I knew then and there that this is what I wanted.
 It dawned on me, and I just KNEW that going grey did not mean I was letting myself go, that I was getting old, and that I will be unattractive.

-Because white hair is associated with aging, dying has been normalized by society – but in my eyes, there is nothing normal about seeing the same shade of caramel-bleached hair on every other woman.
+Because white hair is associated with aging, dyeing has been normalized by society – but in my eyes, there is nothing normal about seeing the same shade of caramel-bleached hair on every other woman.
 Aging is a privilege that I intend to embrace, and in the end, silver hair is just another hair color.
 I am my own person, and societal norms cannot dictate my hair color, or anything else for that matter.